To the Members of LIC Housing Finance Limited

 |' 15000 crore NonConvertible Debentures ||CRISIL AAA/Stable (Reaffirmed) |

 |' 20000 crore NonConvertible Debentures ||CRISIL AAA/Stable (Reaffirmed) |

 |' 33833 crore NonConvertible Debentures ||CRISIL AAA/Stable (Reaffirmed) |

 |' 1600 crore Upper Tier II Bond ||CRISIL AAA/Stable (Reaffirmed) |

 |' 1750 crore Tier II Bond ||CRISIL AAA/Stable (Reaffirmed) |

 |Fixed Deposits Programme ||FAAA/Stable (Reaffirmed) |

-ICRA Limited had assigned ICRA A1+ rating to the Rs.
-17500 crore commercial paperissue of LIC Housing Finance Limited and has reaffirmed its ICRA A1+ rating.
+ICRA Limited had reaffirmed ICRA A1+ rating to the ' 17500 crore commercialpaper issue of LIC Housing Finance Limited and has reaffirmed its ICRA A1+.

 BOARD MEETINGS HELD DURING THE YEAR:

 During the year under review 6 Board meetings were held.
 Detailed information on themeetings of the Board are included in the Report on Corporate Governance which forms partof this Annual Report.